Melatonin vs. Magnesium: The Difference Between The Sleep Aids, Explained*

 Melatonin has been a popular sleep aid in the U.S. for decades.
-Between 2007 and 2012, usage of the supplement more than doubled in America, and millions of people now keep it at their bedside for sleepless nights.
-Magnesium's entrance to the sleep market has been more recent, but initial research shows that it could be a helpful tool for getting the mind and body ready for bed.
-Here are the main differences between how these two readily available sleep aids work.
+Between 2007 and 2012, usage of the supplement more than doubled in America1, and millions of people now keep it at their bedside for sleepless nights.
+Magnesium's entrance to the sleep market has been more recent, but initial research shows that this essential mineral could be a helpful tool for getting the mind and body ready for bed.* Here are the main differences between how these two readily available sleep aids work.

 What does melatonin do?

-Melatonin, a metabolite of serotonin, is a hormone that the brain's pineal gland usually produces at night to send a signal to the rest of the body that it's time to start winding down.
-Fixtures of modern life like indoor lighting and electronics can get in the way of this process and confuse the brain into thinking that it's still daylight long into the evening.
+In the body, melatonin, derived from the neurotransmitter serotonin, is a hormone that the brain's pineal gland produces at night to send a signal to the rest of the body that it's time to start winding down.
+Fixtures of modern life like indoor lighting and blue light from electronics can get in the way of this process and confuse the brain into thinking that it's still daylight long into the evening.
 Traveling across time zones can also mess with melatonin production, as your body's circadian rhythm (or internal clock) can't immediately catch up to the new environment.

-The isolated hormone has been studied as a sleep aid since the mid-1990s, and research has confirmed that it can help people with circadian-rhythm‐related sleep disorders, jet lag, and wonky work schedules fall asleep faster.
-Some people experience headache, grogginess, and sleepiness upon waking after taking melatonin—likely because the supplement doesn't necessarily improve sleep quality or duration.
+The isolated hormone has been studied as a sleep aid since the late-1980s, and research has confirmed2 that it can help people who need circadian rhythm support and reset, for example with jet lag and wonky work schedules (i.e., shift work).
+Whether regular vs. occasional melatonin supplementation is relevant depends on individual needs.
+It's important to note that the supplement may help you fall asleep but doesn't necessarily improve sleep quality or duration.

 What does magnesium do?

-Magnesium is also naturally produced in the body, but it's a mineral and more of a multitasker.
-It plays a role in over 300 biological reactions.
-Unlike with melatonin, there are many types of magnesium supplements, each with a slightly different impact on the body (you can read top-level descriptions of each here).
-Magnesium glycinate seems to be the most effective form for promoting sleep.* It's a combination of magnesium and the amino acid glycine, which enhances sleep quality and neurological function.
+Magnesium is also naturally utilized by the body, but it's a mineral and more of a multitasker.
+This essential macromineral ("essential" meaning we have to consume it daily) plays a role in over 300 biological reactions.
+Unlike melatonin, there are many different types (or complexes) of magnesium supplements, and some elicit a slightly different impact on the body (you can read top-level descriptions of each here).

-There hasn't been as much research on how magnesium supplements promote sleep, but one study on 46 elderly subjects found that it did help ease insomnia and lead to longer, deeper sleep by decreasing cortisol and increasing melatonin levels.* Its relaxing properties likely also have to do with the fact that it activates GABA receptors in the brain, which have a calming and balancing effect on the nervous system.*
+One of magnesium's sleep-promoting mechanisms is that it reduces cortisol and increases melatonin levels in the body.* Its relaxing properties likely also have to do with the fact that it activates GABA receptors in the brain, which have a calming and balancing effect on the nervous system.*

 Which one is better for your sleep?

-This ability to promote a longer-lasting state of relaxation is why mindbodygreen chose magnesium as the workhorse of our new sleep supplement, magnesium+.
-We worked with Rountree on the formulation, which includes 120 mg of magnesium glycinate as well as other sleep promoters like jujube and pharmaGABA, to help you fall asleep faster, stay asleep longer, and wake up feeling refreshed.*
+This ability to promote a longer-lasting state of relaxation is why mindbodygreen chose magnesium as the workhorse of our sleep supplement, sleep support+.
+The formulation includes 120 mg of magnesium bisglycinate (a highly absorbable form of the mineral) as well as other sleep promoters like jujube seed extract and PharmaGABA®", to help you fall asleep faster, stay asleep longer, and wake up feeling refreshed.*

 The bottom line.

 Magnesium, a mineral, and melatonin, a hormone, both play a big role in prepping our bodies for sleep.
-If you are prone to sleep issues, both of them can be taken in supplement form: Melatonin is helpful for prompting the body to fall asleep, but early research is finding that magnesium can help us stay asleep for longer and feel more restored upon waking when combined with other healthy nighttime habits.*
+If you are prone to sleep issues, both of them can be taken in supplement form: Melatonin is helpful for prompting the body to fall asleep and for circadian reset, but emerging research is finding that magnesium can help us stay asleep for longer and feel more restored upon waking when combined with other healthy nighttime habits.*